MMZK1526/Haskell-RM/README.md

 ### Performance

 As one may imagine, Register Machines are in general very inefficient since it can increment or decrement at most one register at a time.
-For example, the [adder machine](Examples/add.rm) which computes `f(x, y) = x + y` takes `x + y + 3` steps, and the [multiplier machine](Examples/mult.rm) which computes `f(x, y) = xy` takes `5xy + 3x + 2` steps.
+For example, the [adder machine](Examples/add.rm) which computes `f(x, y) = x + y` takes `2(x + y) + 3` steps, and the [multiplier machine](Examples/mult.rm) which computes `f(x, y) = xy` takes `5xy + 3x + 2` steps.
 If we take the input size as the number of digits the inputs have, then these two "trivial" functions both have exponential time complexity.

 As a result, a naïve RM simulation is pretty useless except for extremely small inputs.
 In my implementation, the simulator analyses the control flow of the machine, detecting execution cycles, and execute the iterations in one go.
 For example, the adder machine consists of a R0-R1 cycle and a R0-R2 cycle where the contents of both inputs "flow" into R0.
-With my optimisation, each cycle only consists of one step during the simulation, making the execution *de juro* constant-time.
+With my optimisation, each cycle only consists of one step during the simulation so that the execution has *de juro* constant-time.

 This optimisation also makes simulating the [Universal Register Machine](#URM) possible.